ON THIS PAGE

 Network analytics monitoring data can be streamed to remote servers called collectors.
 You can configure one or more collectors to receive streamed data containing queue and traffic statistics.
 This topic describes the streamed data output.

-Starting in Junos OS Release 13.2X51-D15, network analytics supports the following streaming data formats and output:
+In Junos OS Release 13.2X51-D10, network analytics provide support for the following streaming data formats and output:

 - JavaScript Object Notation (JSON)